 Bottom Line Up Front: Here’s my high level take if you want a quick decision…

-- Roomba 890: If you have high pile carpets, the Roomba 890 is a much better option here.
+Roomba 890: If you have high pile carpets, the Roomba 890 is a much better option available here for 30% off right now.
+That’s a record discount on the 890.

-- Shark ION 750: ALL ELSE BEING EQUAL, go with the cheaper Shark ION 750 here.
+Shark ION 750: ALL ELSE BEING EQUAL, go with the normally cheaper Shark ION 750 here.
 It’s close to the “Roomba-killer” we’ve been waiting for.
-Holiday Pricing Update: The Shark ION 750 is also available now for 11% off at this listing here, making it an even better value if price is your primary concern.
+UPDATE 11/17/18: The Shark 750 was recently dropped to 42% off at this listing!
+This basically makes it half the price of the 890.
+Hard to argue with at least trying the 750 first…

 Price and design